 1969 A New York Drama Desk symposium is held with Edward Albee defending the intentionally altered production of his play Tiny Alice at the ANTA Theatre.
 The original production, directed by Alan Schneider in 1964, starring Irene Worth and John Gielgud, had taken certain creative liberties the playwright did not agree with.
 Director William Ball is in the audience when Albee's remark about changing the playwright's intentions in a production is made.
 "A fine line," Albee says, "exists between creative interpretation and usurpation."

 1974 Bernadette Peters and Robert Preston give "two of the finest performances of the season," according to the Post, in the David Merrick produced musical about the silent film era, Mack & Mabel.
-Jerry Herman wrote songs and lyrics, Gower Champion staged, Michael Stewart wrote the book, and stars Peters and Preston are given rave reviews.
+Jerry Herman wrote songs and lyrics, Gower Champion staged, Michael Stewart wrote the book, and stars Peters and Preston receive rave reviews.
 Despite all that, the production runs only 66 performances at the Majestic Theatre.

-1998 Margaret Edson's drama, Wit, opens its Off-Broadway run at the Manhattan Class Company.
+1998 Margaret Edson's drama Wit opens its Off-Broadway run at the Manhattan Class Company.
 The play, which focuses on a woman's struggle with fourth-stage ovarian cancer, wins the year's Pulitzer Prize Award for Drama.
 Derek Anson Jones directs star Kathleen Chalfant in the show that runs at the theatre through December 13, before moving to the Union Square Theatre on January 7, 1999.
 The production runs a total of 75 performances at MCC and 545 performances at the Union Square.
 The play makes its Broadway debut in 2012, in a production starring Cynthia Nixon.

 2010 F. Scott Fitzgerald's American classic The Great Gatsby is brought to life as Elevator Repair Service's Gatz opens at the Public Theater.
-The office-set theatrical marathon presents the entire novel—word-for-word—over the course of six and a half hours.
+The office-set theatrical marathon presents the entire novel—word-for-word—over the course of six-and-a-half hours.

 2013 Andrew Lippa and John August's musical Big Fish, a father-and-son tale based on the 1998 novel by Daniel Wallace and the subsequent 2003 film by August, opens at Broadway's Neil Simon Theatre.
 Directed and choreographed by Susan Stroman, it stars Norbert Leo Butz, Bobby Steggert, and Kate Baldwin.
 Reviews are mixed, and it closes after 98 performances.

 2014 Marian Seldes, a career stage actor who was perhaps as famous for her grand and gracious off-stage manner as she was for her plentiful and expert turns on Broadway and off, dies at age 86.
 She appeared in two dozen Broadway productions, from her Broadway debut as Attendant to Judith Anderson's Medea in 1947, to starring opposite Angela Lansbury in Deuce in 2007.
-Ms. Seldes won a Tony Award for her performance in the original production of Edward Albee's A Delicate Balance, and was named in The Guinness Book of Records for never missing a single performance of Deathtrap's 1,793 performance Broadway run.
+Seldes won a Tony Award for her performance in the original production of Edward Albee's A Delicate Balance, and was named in The Guinness Book of Records for never missing a single performance of Deathtrap's 1,793 performance Broadway run.

 2016 Holiday Inn, The New Irving Berlin Musical opens on Broadway at Studio 54.
 Bryce Pinkham, Lora Lee Gayer, Megan Lawrence, Megan Sikora, and Corbin Bleu star in the musical inspired by the classic 1942 film.
 The show features over 20 classic Irving Berlin songs, including "Steppin' Out With My Baby," "Shaking the Blues Away," "Easter Parade," "Cheek to Cheek," and "Heatwave."